Sport in Cuba: History of sport in Cuba

+Modern era

 Post Revolutionary Cuba prides itself on its success in sports.
-Fidel Castro expressed that sports should be “the right of the people, not the right of the wealthy."
-He compared Pre-Revolutionary and Post-Revolutionary Cuba by explaining how before, only the wealthy could enjoy sports.
-He also explains that talent in sport comes from hard work, and a strong will.
-In modern Cuban society, sport and physical education begin when a child is only 45 days old.
+When Fidel Castro rose to power he reshaped Cuban values, norms and attitudes.
+He expressed that sports should be "the right of the people, not the right of the wealthy."
+He compared Pre-Revolutionary and Post-Revolutionary Cuba by explaining how, before, only the wealthy could enjoy sports.
+He also explains that talent in sports comes from hard work, and a strong will.
+Therefore, professional sports were abolished, replacing them with "amateur leagues and tournaments".
+This was achieved by eliminating segregated sports facilities and building new ones.
+By nationalizing sports, the government gained control and directed all sports activity.
+Cuba strayed from its American influence of promoting individualism in sports.
+Instead, it opted to implement "collective, nationalistic values".

+In modern Cuban society, sports and physical education begin when a child is only 45 days old.
 The mothers are taught to exercise their children's limbs and massage their muscles to keep them healthy.
 Children are taught at a later age to play games that resemble physical exercise.

-In 1961, two years after the Revolution, The National Institute of Sport, Physical Education and Recreation (INDER) was created.
+In 1961, two years after the Revolution, the National Institute of Sport, Physical Education and Recreation (INDER) was created.
 This is the governing branch of all sports and recreation in Cuba.
-It developed all of the current sports and education programs in place today, including the EIDE, the program that finds naturally talented young adults and enrolls them into sports-oriented secondary schools.
-All first and secondary schools in Cuba teach sports and physical education as a compulsory subject.
+INDER argued that professional sports exploited and disconnected athletes from the true spirit of sports.
+Sports should be about motivating people to participate in them and develop morals.
+Therefore, INDER developed all of the current sports and education programs in place today, including the EIDE, the program that finds naturally talented young adults and enrolls them into sports-oriented secondary schools.
+All primary and secondary schools in Cuba teach sports and physical education as a compulsory subject.
 There are five sports taught in all standard secondary schools: track and field, basketball, baseball, gymnastics, and volleyball.
-The students who excel at a certain sport usually find themselves competing in the Cuban summer Junior Olympics, where the EIDE sees their talent and recruits them to a specialized school that caters to just their sport.
+The students who excel in a certain sport usually find themselves competing in the Cuban summer Junior Olympics, where the EIDE sees their talent and recruits them to a specialized school that caters to just their sport.

-More than 27 of these specialised schools are located on the Isle of Youth, a 2,200 square km island to the south of Cuba.
+More than 27 of these specialized schools are located on the Isle of Youth, a 2,200 square km island to the south of Cuba.
 Each school enrolls about 600 students.
-The majority of them are semi-boarding schools where the students board a boat to the island every Sunday evening at the beginning of the week and return every Friday evening at the end.
+Most of them are semi-boarding schools where the students board a boat to the island every Sunday evening at the beginning of the week and return every Friday evening at the end.
 The schools are spread out across the island and have citrus groves in between them.
 All of the students are required to put in 3 hours of work a day picking or canning fruit.